marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 ### Frequently Asked Questions

-1. That is an article about tests, why there is not a single test?
+1. That is an article about tests.
+Why is there, not a single test?

 Good question.
-I did plan to write a before and after with tests, but the draft of my article got featured on Android Weekly and I really want to play Final Fantasy 16 so I guess this is now the final version.
+I did plan to write a before and after with tests, but the draft of my article got featured on [Android Weekly #557](https://androidweekly.net/issues/issue-577), and I __really-really want to play Final Fantasy 16__ so I guess this is now the final version.

+2. Should I do that for everything?

+Software engineering is about trade-offs.
+I recommend you to follow the [Principle of Least Power](https://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html) and build up as your requirements force you to introduce more complexity.

 ### Credits